Why is the New iOS 14 Public Version So Buggy and How to Fix It

 Part 1: What Are Some New Features in iOS 14?

 If you are not sure whether you should install iOS 14 or not, then have a look at some of its prominent features at first.

 Just like Android, you can also include all kinds of widgets on your home screen.
 For instance, you can add widgets for clock, calendar, weather, notes, etc. and further customize them as per your home screen.

 New App Library

-Apple has certainly revamped the overall look of the iOS 14 beta public.
+Apple has certainly revamped the overall look of the iOS 14 public.
 Now, your apps can be listed under different categories like social, games, productivity, etc. This will make it easier for you to look for specific apps and save your time.

 Now, all the website trackers have been automatically blocked from the App Store.
 Users can also provide an approximate location to various GPS-related apps instead of their exact whereabouts.
 Whenever an app is accessing your camera or microphone, a dedicated icon will appear on the screen.

 Now, a call won’t take the entire screen on your device, but you will get its notification on the top instead.
 Therefore, you can keep using your iOS device while still getting a call in the background.